 In Silesian Beskid starts Main Beskid Trail - the longest path in Poland which has 496 kilometres.

 → chair lifts are basically everywhere.

 → in Wisla village there's a ski jump where famous Polish ski jumper Adam Malysz used to practice.

 To stay close to hiking trails and breath some fresh air you might want to consider Wisła village.
 Find available hotels here:

 If you're planning on staying in Katowice city, you may look for available hotels and their prices here:

-Also, Polish mountains aren't secluded - you can be sure there will always be someone to give you a hand.
+Also, none of Polish mountain range is secluded - you can be sure there will always be someone to give you a hand.
 There aren't many dangerous wild animals - they prefer to stay away from people.

 The best website to plan your hiking trip is mapa.turystyczna.pl.
-There are not only all Polish mountains - you can plan your routes in Slovak and Czechia mountains as well.
-This online map gives you time of walking, height difference and shows photos of the locations you choose.
+There are not only all Polish mountains - you can plan your routes in Slovakia and Czechia as well.
+This online map gives you the time of walking, height difference and shows photos of the locations you choose.